 Here are the ports to forward for Xbox Live:

 If you are looking for the ports for a different application you can find it by either:

-In the **** box select the protocol that you want to forward these ports over.
+In the Protocol box select the protocol that you want to forward these ports over.

-If you are forwarding a single port, enter that port number into the Left Port Range, Left Translate To and the Right Port Range, Right Translate To boxes.
-If you are forwarding a range of ports, enter the lowest number of that range into the Left Port Range, Left Translate To box.
-Then enter the highest number of that range into the Right Port Range, Right Translate To box.
+If you are forwarding a single port, enter that port number into both of the Port Range boxes, and the Translate To box.
+If you are forwarding a range of ports, enter the lowest number of that range into both the left Port Range and Translate To boxes.
+Then enter the highest number of that range into the right Port Range box.

 When you are finished, click the Add button.

 After you have entered all the information in the above box or boxes click the Apply button near the top of the page.

 This directs you to the page you see above.
 Use the drop down list labeled Game or Application to choose the name you created for your program or game.

 Then use the Device box to choose the device you are forwarding ports to.
 If you can't find the device in the drop down list it means that device is not visible on your network.
 If this is the case, choose the option of use-defined then type the IP Address of the device in the box provided.

 Finally, click Add to enable it.